balanarenmar/Custom-Object-Detection-Notebook/README.md

 <br>

-## Before running the notebook, make sure to have the following directories in your  Drive. ##
+## Before running the notebook, make sure to have the following directories in your  G-Drive. ##

 1. Create a folder named customTF2 in your google drive.